rubygems/bundler-site/source/blog/2021-02-15-a-more-secure-bundler-we-fixed-our-source-priorities.html.markdown

 ---

-> __NOTE__: The part about the Bundler release in this blog post is not currently
+> __NOTE__: As of bundler 2.2.15, the part about the Bundler release in this
-> relevant.
-We had to revert the change since it created breaking behavior for
+> blog post is not fully relevant.
+Issue has been partially addressed for
-> our users.
-We'll remove this note once we release a properly working version
+> situations where there's an existing lockfile, but we're still working on
-> that implements this improvement.
+> fixing it when there's no lockfile.

 ## What happened?